MLAX at HOB

 Loyola men's lacrosse hosted Bucknell University on Saturday, March 26, 2016.

 Loyola men's lacrosse traveled to Georgetown University on March 23, 2016.

 A 1995 graduate of Loyola, Dwan has shaped the Greyhounds' defense into one of the premier units in the nation, and his work with Loyola's rope unit has also led to a stellar transition game and play from the defensive midfield.

 During Loyola's run to the 2012 NCAA Championship, the Greyhounds first, Dwan's defense finished fifth in the nation, allowing just 7.51 goals per game.
-He directed a pair of goalkeepers who had never started a collegiate game and close defense that was lost an All-ECAC performer to graduation.
+He directed a pair of goalkeepers who had never started a collegiate game and close defense that had lost an All-ECAC performer to graduation.

 |Dwan In The NCAA Tournament|

 |2016||Loyola (Assistant Coach)|

 |2014||Loyola (Assistant Coach)|

 |2010||Loyola (Assistant Coach)|